GeekyAnts/express-typescript-postgres/README.md

 - Every time application runs the snapshots are updated with any new changes to the database design.
 - If you are working in a large dev-team having knowledge of any new changes can help reduce errors.

+# Explanation for custom postgres functions

+Go to file [PostgresFunctions.md](/docs/PostgresFunctions.md) for detailed explanation of various functions we have used.

+# Use of inheritance

+Go to file [Inheritance.md](/docs/Inheritance.md) for the explanation on use of inheritance.

 # Pre-defined routes

 | Auth                      | User             | App           |